kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   yet bound.
 * A nomination has to be owned by the preempting pod group rather than by a single pod.
-One workload-aware preemption produces a nominated placement for every member of the group, all at the same priority, so per-pod nominations covering the same released claims would mask the capacity from each other and the group would never schedule.
+One workload-aware preemption produces a nominated placement for every member of the group, all at the same priority, so per-pod nominations would need to be coordinated across the group.
+* Workload-aware preemption (as well as multi-node DRA claims) changes the scope of preemption and nomination from node-local to cluster-global.
+Currently, the scheduler applies nominations per-node during `Filter` (`RunFilterPluginsWithNominatedPods` only invokes `AddPod` for pods whose `nominatedNodeName` matches the node being evaluated).
+Supporting multi-node DRA claims and global workload-aware preemption requires applying nominations globally before filtering starts (for example during `PreFilter`).

 [KEP-5710]: https://github.com/kubernetes/enhancements/issues/5710